Zachary Lagha: Skating career

+Partnership with Marjorie Lajoie

 Early years

 Lagha began learning to skate in 2004.
 He formed an ice dance partnership with Marjorie Lajoie in 2011, coached by Julien Lalonde, Mylène Girard, and Valérie Allard in Saint-Hubert, Quebec.

 After winning the national pre-novice title in the 2013–14 season, they moved up to the novice level for 2014–15.
 They won the silver medal at the Skate Canada Challenge, and then took the gold medal at the 2015 Canadian Championships.
 Lagha said of the achievement: "We worked very hard for this.
 It came with work.
 No work.
 No results."
 The following month they competed at the 2015 Canada Winter Games, winning the gold medal.